Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_delivered_samples/_index.md

 ---

-    title: Delivered API templates
+    title: "Delivered API templates"
-    linkTitle: Delivered API templates
+    linkTitle: "Delivered API templates"
     weight: 330

----
-This topic describes the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates, or samples, that are delivered with your {{< TransferCFT/axwayvariablesComponentShortName  >}} product.
+---This topic describes the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates, or samples, that are delivered with your {{< TransferCFT/axwayvariablesComponentShortName  >}} product.
 You can use the delivered samples as a template for integrating APIs, as a model, or create your own.

 The templates titles are listed in the following tables according to OS and language.
 In the **Template** column, you can click the template link to view the sample template as a text file.

 - All platform C language templates
 - Specific z/OS templates
+- OpenVMS templates
 - IBM i templates

 ## All platform C language templates

-The following C language templates are delivered on UNIX, Windows, IBM i (OS/400), with the exceptions as noted in the table below.
+The following C language templates are delivered on UNIX, Windows, OpenVMS, IBM i (OS/400), with the exceptions as noted in the table below.

 | Template  | Function  | Services | Description  |